marijnh/Eloquent-JavaScript/19_paint.md

 {{index "setState method", efficiency}}

-To avoid unneccesary work, the component keeps track of its current picture, and only does a redraw when `setState` is given a new picture.
+To avoid unnecessary work, the component keeps track of its current picture, and only does a redraw when `setState` is given a new picture.